25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 1. Verbs for Describing Proportions

-These verbs help describe what part of the whole each category represents.
+These verbs describe what each slice of the pie represents:

 • account for